LIVENlab/enbios/README.md

 The second version of `enbios` is in development with funds from the Spanish Research Agency  (AEI) and the European Comission (CINEA):

-* [SEEDS](https://seeds-project.org/) project with AEI grant PCI2020-120710-2 funds the ENBIOS 2 build based on Brightway framework, adding inventory manipulation to match the mixes of the energy scenarios
+* [SEEDS](https://seeds-project.org/) project with AEI grant PCI2020-120710-2 funds the ENBIOS 2 build based on the Brightway2 LCA framework, adding inventory manipulation to match the mixes of the energy scenarios and the connection with MuSIASEM
-* LIVEN project with AEI grant PID2020-119565RJ-I00 funds the regionalization and conection with the TIMES energy model
+* LIVEN project with AEI grant PID2020-119565RJ-I00 funds the regionalization of the analysis and conection with the TIMES energy model
+* ETOS project with AEI grant TED2021-132032A-I00 funds the adition of externalization
 * [JUSTWIND4ALL](https://justwind4all.eu/) project with Horizon Europe grant 101083936 funds the development of a higher resolution module for wind energy assessment, including new wind-specific holistic assessment methods.